-Saura Masconale is Assistant Professor at the Department of Political Economy and the Moral Science.
 Her research encompasses the broad domain of “law and political economy,” which studies how the intersection of legal entitlements, politics and economic forces affect society, both as a positive and normative matter.
 In particular, her scholarship to date has focused on exploring the implications of this intersection in the public corporation context.
-Her articles have appeared in the Northwestern Law Review, the Texas Law Review, the Emory Law Journal and the Journal of Corporate Law.
-Her most recent work examines the rise of corporate social activism and explores the hidden democratic risk raised by such activism.
+Masconale’s articles have appeared in the Northwestern Law Review, the Texas Law Review, the Washington University Law Review, the Journal of Corporate Law, and Social Philosophy and Policy, among other outlets.
+Her most recent work examines the evolution of the corporation from a mere economic agent to a new political actor and explores the democratic and political implications of this transformation.